Operator-valued Schatten spaces and quantum entropies

 This new formulation makes it possible, as we will see, to utilize the power of methods and techniques from interpolation theory and operator space theory to investigate characteristics of these entropic measures.
 From a broader perspective, this connection suggests potential applications of Pisier's theory in other areas of QIT as well.

 Based on the above observation, we believe that it is worth the effort to make the theory of operator-valued Schatten spaces more accessible, particularly to the QIT community at large; this is our primary goal in this paper.
 To this end, we describe all the necessary constituent components of the theory and provide detailed proofs of the major results in a self-contained way, whereas the unnecessary parts (with respect to QIT) are dismissed.
 Although for the most parts we do not confine ourselves to finite-dimensional spaces, we will not refrain from doing so when it contributes to simplicity of presentation and clarity of the main ideas.
-To showcase advantages of this theory, we also provide some applications in QIT, specifically in the study of quantum R\'enyi quantities.
-In particular, we establish a new uniform continuity bound for the quantum conditional R\'enyi entropy.
+To showcase advantages of this theory, we will also illustrate how it facilitates the study of quantum R\'enyi quantities.

-We remark that following Pisier~\cite{Pisier2} we use the theory of operator spaces to define operator-valued Schatten spaces and prove their properties.
-An alternative approach for defining these spaces might be taking the concrete formula~\eqref{eq:p-q-norm-intro} as the starting point, without appealing to operator spaces to avoid complications.\footnote{This suggestion was raised in a discussion with Marco Tomamichel and Alexander McKinlay and was an impetus for this work.} Nevertheless, this approach does not seem to be effective since given~\eqref{eq:p-q-norm-intro} as the starting definition, proving that these norms form an interpolation family is not easy from scratch.
-This approach appears to be even more disappointing once we realize that even proving the triangle for~\eqref{eq:p-q-norm-intro} is not straightforward.
-Thus, to utilize the full power of operator-valued Schatten spaces in applications, we need the theory of operator spaces.
+We remark that following Pisier~\cite{Pisier2} we employ the theory of operator spaces to define operator-valued Schatten spaces and prove their properties.
+An alternative approach for defining these spaces would be taking the concrete formula~\eqref{eq:p-q-norm-intro} as the starting point, without appealing to operator spaces.
+This approach is already taken in~\cite{JungeParcet},\footnote{This approach was also raised by Marco Tomamichel and Alexander McKinlay in a discussion with the first author.} yet it would not necessarily reduce the burden since, for instance, proving from scratch that $\|\cdot\|_{(p, q)}$ satisfies the triangle inequality is not straightforward---let alone proving the fact that these norms form an interpolation scale (see \cite{JungeParcet} for details).
+Moreover, so as to be able to utilize the full power of operator-valued Schatten spaces in applications, we need the theory of operator spaces.